 Kids can be so all consuming that we fear wasting an opportunity when we take them along.
-Will it be a waste to spend so much money to take them to museum/Europe/restaurant?
+Will it be a waste to spend so much money to take them to a museum/Europe/restaurant?
 Will it be a waste because we think (incorrectly) they won’t remember what we want them to remember?

 Even though kids are all different and do NOT come with instruction manuals, there are still ‘those’ people who judge you because you aren’t doing it right.
-Even though they don’t know you or your story or your kid, they’ll give you that look of judgement.
+Even though they don’t know you or your story or your kid, they’ll give you that look of judgment.
 You know that look – we’ve all been there and received it.